 Transition from learning to read, to reading to learn through explicit practice of reading strategies that push students’ higher-level thinking.

-Become more critical users of information as they develop Information literacy, digital citizenship, and media literacy skills.
+Become more critical users of information as they develop information literacy, digital citizenship, and media literacy skills.
+They continue to develop their exposure to diverse experiences and perspectives through literature.

-Learn the importance of fitness through cooperative recreational games; build cardiovascular health; and learn how to support others, play fair, cooperate, and demonstrate confidence and sportsmanship at the same time.
+Develop fitness through cooperative and team games; build cardiovascular health; build sport skills; and learn how to support and accept others, play fair, be confident in one’s abilities.

 Advance touch-typing skills and learn the fundamentals of computer programming through hands-on maker activities.